danielecook/iex-api-python/docs/index.md

 # IEX-API-Python

+### Summary

-Welcome to the documentation for `iex-api-python`.
-This python module is a wrapper for the [IEX API](https://iextrading.com/developer/docs/#getting-started), and is designed to closely map to the organization of the original API.
-The goal is to avoid recreating the excellent API documentation that already exists, and only to provide additional details where new functionality has been added.
+The `iex-api-python` module is a wrapper for the [IEX API](https://iextrading.com/developer/docs/#getting-started), and is designed to closely map to the organization of the original API while adding functionality.
 A few examples of the additional functionality are:

-* Batch queries are returned as Pandas Dataframes.
+* Many queries are returned as [Pandas Dataframes](https://pandas.pydata.org/).
-* Built-in support for websockets.
+* Built-in support for websockets connections.

-!!
-Important
-    One notable difference between the Python module and the API is the use of the `format` parameter.
-For many of the API calls it is possible to return a CSV.
-However, the `iex-api-python` module will in these cases generate a Pandas DataFrame.
-The DataFrame can be exported as a CSV if desired.
-Alternatively, if you prefer to retrieve the json-to-python-dictionary object you can set an argument when creating a query object: `output_format = 'json'`.
+* Option to format timestamps as datetime objects or ISO-dates.

+Before using __IEX-API-Python__ and the __IEX API__ you should read the [API terms of use](https://iextrading.com/api-terms/) and review the [documentation](https://iextrading.com/developer/docs/).

+### Organization

+The `IEX-API-Python` module is designed to map closely to the API from IEX.
+For many of the API calls, the resulting dataset is better represented in a tabular format.
+For these calls, data are returned as a [pandas.DataFrame](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).